art-from-the-machine/Mantella/docs/pages/issues_qna.md

 <details>
 <summary>Details</summary>

-This is either an issue with the path set for `fallout4_folder` or `fallout4VR_folder` in MantellaSoftware/config.ini, an issue with the installation of SUP_F4SE, or sonmething is wrong with the install of F4SE (make sure you have the correct version : desktop or VR).
-If it is either of the latter two issues an error should display in Fallout 4 when you load a savegame.
-This might also be cause by the wrong game being set in the config.ini for `game = ` .
+This is either an issue with the path set for `fallout4_folder` or `fallout4VR_folder` in MantellaSoftware/config.ini, an issue with the installation of SUP_F4SE, or something is wrong with the install of F4SE (make sure you have the correct version : desktop or VR).
+If it is either of the latter two issues an error should display in Fallout 4 when you load a save game.
+This might also be caused by the wrong game being set in the config.ini for `game = ` .

-Please double check your Fallout 4 version by right-clicking its exe file in your Fallout 4 folder and going to Properties -> Details.
+Double check your Fallout 4 version by right-clicking its exe file in your Fallout 4 folder and going to Properties -> Details.
 The "File version" should be listed here and it should be 1.10.163.0 (for Fallout 4 desktop) or 1.2.72.0 (for Fallout 4 VR).

 If you have the required mods installed, then this issue might instead be caused by the `fallout4_folder` or `fallout4VR_folder` being set incorrectly.
 This only seems to be an issue for Mod Organizer 2 / Wabbajack modlist users.
 Some Mod Organizer 2 setups move the text files created by the Mantella spell to another folder.
 Try searching for a folder called overwrite/root or "Stock Game" in your Mod Organizer 2 / Wabbajack installation path to try to find these Mantella text files, specifically a file called `_mantella__fallout4_folder.txt`.
 If you find this file, then please set its folder as your `fallout4_folder` or `fallout4VR_folder` path.
 </details>